silver13/h8mini-dual/README.md

 Trim buttons can be used as extra channels, with trimup = on, trimdown = off, if set appropriately in config.h. *#define USE_STOCK_TX* should be uncommented also, to enable trims.
 Please note, enabling trims is not compatible with devo tx.

 Some stock tx have bad centering, and can be 5% or more offset in one direction.
-They also have deadzone.
+They also have deadzone ( it does not remove the bad centering).
+For this , *STOCK_TX_AUTOCENTER* should be enabled, and will remove the center biases when the quad throttle is zero for more then 1 second. (after the lights go solid)

+Quick settings:
+* enable *STOCK_TX_AUTOCENTER*
+* enable *USE_STOCK_TX* if use of trim buttons is required
+* enable expo if you wish by commenting out *DISABLE_EXPO*

 #####Devo tx:
 Channels work as intended except the rate/expert channel which is always on.
 Dynamic trims are not used.
 If gestures are to be used make sure the tx can reach at least 80% of max rates ( high rates on).